Got kids who can't stop squabbling? Here are some ways to keep the peace and keep those jealous feelings at bay...

 Each child should feel as if they are their own person.
 Don’t ever compare your kids – they have their own strengths and talents.
 Why not encourage those instead?

 If you have a new baby on the way, get your older child as involved with their new sibling as much as possible.
-Whether it’s showing them ultrasound pictures or asking them to talk to the baby, it’s important for older sibs to feel like they’re in control.
+Whether it’s showing them ultrasound pictures or asking them to talk to the baby, it’s important for older siblings to feel like they’re in control.
 Doing so will make it easier for your toddler to accept Bub and encourage them to play the role of big sister or brother.

 Make each child feel important

-What bothers most children is having to share their fave person (read: you) with their siblings.
+What bothers most children is having to share their fave person (you!) with their siblings.
 The concept of sharing isn’t exactly the easiest thing to teach little children, especially when it comes to sharing Mum.
 Take the opportunity to spend quality time with each child to show them how much they mean to you.

 Let them sort their own squabbles

 As tempting as it is to always get involved, try to let your kids settle their own differences, especially when they’re old enough to know better.
 Know when to step in (e.g when more than four fistfuls of hair have been pulled), especially when you have one child that’s a lot smaller or younger than the other.